 Original fabrication of the device usually takes 2 visits (the scan at your consultation visit and a second visit to fit the appliance).
 After you go home with the appliance we will want to see you once a month for the next three months.
 During these visits we will help you adjust the appliance to an effective position.
 Adjustments will be based on your feedback of symptom resolution.
 These visits are covered under the initial fee of the appliance.
 You will then be seen once every six months for the next year.
 Thereafter, you will be scheduled for yearly follow up visits.
 These follow up visits are billed separately from fabrication fee and may not be covered by your medical insurance.
 Please check with our team to discuss your specific medical insurance coverage.

-Almost all medical insurance will cover oral appliance therapy.
+Most medical insurance companies will cover oral appliance therapy.
 Patients must meet the criteria of their individual insurers.
 Sleep Apnea Dentists of New England are experts at helping our clients understand their insurance coverage requirements.